 How long have you had migraine and what type of migraine do you have?

-I’ve had episodic migraine for most of my life but it changed from a once-every-few-months-or-so to an average of three (sometimes more) times a week in my mid-20s.
-This has continued pretty much unabated – I’m now in my 40s, post-menopausal and the migraine attacks march on.
+I’ve had episodic migraine for most of my life but it changed from an attack once-every-few-months-or-so to an average of three or more times a week in my mid-20s.
+This continued pretty much unabated into my 40s.
+I went through menopause a little early and had hoped this would mean they tapered off, but they marched on.

 How does migraine disease impact your life?

-Having migraine disease has restricted my career ambitions – I’ve had to choose jobs that allow some degree of working flexibility and I limit the amount of time I work to 0.9 or (preferably) 0.8FTE.
-On the plus side, migraine has effectively curbed my inherent tendency to be a workaholic and have finally deracinated my deep-rooted habit of burning the candle at both ends, as the consequences are so unpleasant.
+Having migraine disease restricted my career ambitions – I had to choose jobs that allowed some degree of working flexibility and I limited the amount of time I worked to 0.9 at the most, preferably 0.8FTE.
+I would use the day off to catch up or recover.
+On the plus side, migraine effectively curbed my inherent tendency to be a workaholic and eliminated a habit of burning the candle at both ends, as the consequences were so nasty.

-The down sides are substantial, however – I earn less than if I were migraine-free and I sacrifice other things to give work my best.
-So many days I’ve gritted through a migraine at the office, not letting on to anyone how I feel, but depleting all my reserves so that when I get home I am a useless wreck, barely able to crawl into bed, let alone have a coherent conversation with my partner.
-I’ve let hobbies and creative pursuits slip away, because I only have enough energy to attend to the basics – exercise, healthy eating, sleeping, loving my partner, family and friends.
+The down sides were substantial, however.
+I earned less than if I were migraine-free and I sacrificed other things to be able to work.
+So many days I gritted through a migraine at the office, not letting on to anyone how I feel, but depleting all my reserves so that when I get home I was a useless wreck, barely able to crawl into bed, let alone have a coherent conversation with my partner.
+I let hobbies and creative pursuits slip away, because I only had enough energy to attend to the basics – exercise, healthy eating, sleeping; trying to keep connections with my partner, family and friends.

-Of course, the silver lining of this is that I’m forced to prioritise the maintenance of my physical and mental health.
+The silver lining was being forced to prioritise the maintenance of my physical and mental health.
 If I don’t exercise or get enough sleep, or if I am overwrought by some drama, the ramifications are usually prompt.
 Other people may neglect themselves for years and only later discover that the damage done to their bodies, and minds, is deep and irreversible.
 I sometimes think of migraine as my health watchdog, that bites me when I stray too far from the path of well-being and zen.
 But often the dog goes rabid, and bites me when there is no need.
-If I could euthanise the dog I would, but as I can’t, I try my best to appease it.

 What are your biggest migraine triggers?

 Lack of sleep, emotional stress, alcohol, over-exertion.
 But not always and not inevitably.
-I think of triggers as pushing me over a threshold into migraine – but some days, the threshold is high and the trigger won’t reach it.
-If I’m well rested, I might be able to have a beer with no ill effect.
-If I’m in an airplane, that would be courting an ill effect.
-I’ve spent a lot of time trying to identify food triggers with inconsistent and unconvincing results.
-However, I avoid alcohol, orange juice and processed food and focus on a varied and balanced vegetarian diet that doesn’t upset my irritable bowel too much.
+I think of triggers as pushing me over a threshold into a migraine attack – but some days, the threshold is high and it usually takes more than one adverse factor to reach it.
+I spent a lot of time trying to identify food triggers with unconvincing results.
+Now the migraine is much better controlled, I can see no relationship between any foods and my migraine attacks.
+Similarly, now, I can have a poor night’s sleep, go for a two-hour run or do a media interview (stress!) and not get a migraine attacks as a consequence.
+However, I avoid alcohol, processed food and excess sugar focus on a varied and balanced vegetarian diet.
+I eat dark chocolate almost every day.

 How do you manage during a migraine attack?

-My go-to pain relievers are non-steroidal anti-inflammatories and/or a triptan (I find rizatriptan to be very effective and less prone to lead to a rebound headache than sumatriptan).
-Depending on the circumstances, I might take a coffee, some ginger or an anti-nausea tablet.
+My go-to pain relievers are non-steroidal anti-inflammatories and/or a triptan (I find rizatriptan to be very effective and less prone to causing a rebound headache than sumatriptan).
+I might also take a coffee, ginger tablets (or ginger beer or tea) and an anti-nausea tablet.
 Most of the time, this works.
-I pull out the CEFALY when it doesn’t, and put myself to bed as soon as I can.
-Sometimes, the only solution is as much sleep as I can cram into the day and manage to get when it feels like a couple of knives are stuck in my skull.
+I put myself to bed early, if I can.
+Sometimes, the only solution is as much sleep as I can manage to get when it feels like a couple of knives are stuck in my skull.

 How do you stay positive living with migraine disease?

 My best coping strategies have traditionally been maladaptive, manifesting as some form of avoidance.
-I pretend I don’t have migraine disease, I don’t talk about it, I suppress my emotions because they’re uncomfortable and might trigger a migraine (but they must be felt, so they explode out through my head later).
+I pretended I didn’t have migraine disease, I didn’t talk about it, I suppressed my emotions because they might trigger a migraine attack.

 I’ve grown a little wiser over the years, and a little more forgiving of myself.
 I’ve lowered my expectations of what I can achieve, but with an attitude of permission and equanimity, not judgment and disappointment.
-I’ve cultivated gratitude for all the amazing things I can still do, experience and share – I am always thankful that my migraine attacks are not worse than they could be.
-I’ve come out of the migraine closet and sometimes spontaneously admit to having a migraine even when it is not evident.
+I’ve cultivated gratitude for all the amazing things I have still been able to do, experience and share.
+I’ve come out of the migraine closet and sometimes spontaneously admit to having a migraine attack even when it is not evident.
 I’m also fortunate to have an incredibly supportive and sensitive partner, who is a rock when the waves hit.
+And I am so thankful that my migraine attacks are now nowhere near as bad as they used to be – and even then, not as bad as they could have been.

 How can migraine care improve in New Zealand?